Troubleshoot and resolve common issues

 If your Google Publisher Toolbar disappeared from your Chrome browser after you were prompted to reset your Chrome settings, the extension may have been disabled.

 To re-enable it: enter "chrome://extensions" in the address bar of your Chrome browser, locate the Google Publisher Toolbar in the list of extensions, then select the checkbox to re-enable it.
-If you can't find the Google Publisher Toolbar in the list, you'll need to re-install it from the Google Chrome Store.
+If you can't find the Google Publisher Toolbar in the list, you'll need to re-install it from the Chrome Web Store.